Import and export Store listings

 On the submission overview page for an app, click Export listing (in the Store listings section) to generate a .csv file encoded in UTF-8.
 Save this file to a location on your computer.

 You can use Microsoft Excel or another editor to edit this file.
 Note that Office 365 versions of Excel will let you save a .csv file as CSV UTF-8 (Comma-delimited) (*.csv), but other versions may not support this.
 You can find details about which versions of Excel support this feature at the Excel 2016 New features bulletin, and more info about encoding as UTF-8 in various editors here.

 If you haven’t created any listings for your product yet, the .csv file you exported will not contain any custom data.
 You’ll see columns for Field, ID, Type, and default, and rows which correspond to every item that can appear in a Store listing.

 If you have already created listings (or have uploaded packages), you’ll also see columns labelled with language-locale codes that correspond to the language for each listing that you’ve created (or that we’ve detected in your packages), as well as any listing info that you’ve previously provided.

 Here’s an overview of what’s contained in each of the columns in the exported .csv file:

 - The Field column contains a name that is associated with every part of a Store listing.
-These correspond to the same items you can provide when creating Store listings in the dashboard, although some of the names are slightly different.
+These correspond to the same items you can provide when creating Store listings in Partner Center, although some of the names are slightly different.
 For items where you can enter more than one of the same type of item, you’ll see multiple rows, up to the maximum number that you can provide.
 For example, for App features you will see Feature1, Feature2, etc., going up to Feature20 (since you can provide up to 20 app features).